Course Descriptions

 CDEC 1094: Observing and Recording Children’s Behavior

 Provides the required training for observing and recording children's behavior.
 The course meets the requirement for one of the eight subject areas: Observing and Recording Children's Behavior.
-The course also meets 15 of the required 120 hours for the Child Development Associate® credential.
+This course also meets 15 of the required 120 hours for the Child Development Associate® credential.

 CDEC 2000: Commitment to Professionalism